 Why Manual Entry Fails at Scale

-- Execution gap: accounts entered sequentially get different fill prices.
+- Execution gap: accounts entered one after another get different fill prices.
 In fast markets, the last account can enter 5-15 pips worse than the first.

-- Rule tracking overhead: each prop firm has different daily loss limits, reset times, and restricted instruments.
-Tracking them manually across accounts under trading pressure leads to violations.
+- Rule tracking overhead: each prop firm has its own daily loss limits, reset times, and restricted instruments.
+Tracking all of them by hand, under trading pressure, is where violations come from.

-- Cognitive load: managing five windows while monitoring market structure degrades decision quality.
-The accounts you need most when a trade is working are the ones most likely to be missed.
+- Cognitive load: managing five windows while reading market structure degrades the decisions that matter.
+The accounts you most want filled when a trade is working are the ones most likely to be missed.

 Manual entry